 MBA Application Timeline – Week 7

-Hope you didn’t get too comfortable in Week 6 because it’s time to start thinking about your interviews.
-You’ve made it this far; don’t get lazy now.
-The interview is a big and important step in the process, so prepare for it!
-And while you’re at it, now’s a great time to send out thanks you cards and gifts to your recommenders.
-As our pal Ron Burgundy (sort of) once said, “Stay classy, MBA applicants.”
+I hope you didn’t get too comfortable in week 6 because it’s time to start thinking about your MBA interview.
+Even if you are told that these interviews are not compulsory, admit them.
+It is your chance to be yourself.
+Interviews are an excellent opportunity to contact and express your desires emotions and emphasize your strong points.
+Pay attention to every question, you are likely to be asked similar questions if chosen for the 2nd round MBA interviews.
+By the way, do some research and find out when the 2nd round of MBA interviews will occur.
+You’ve made it this far and don’t get lazy now.
+The interview is a significant and essential step in the process, so prepare for it!
+And while you’re at it, now’s a great time to send out thank you cards and gifts to your recommenders.

 The process of applying to an MBA program can be stressful, challenging, or call it the way you want.
 However, it is the beginning of something big and emotional.
 If your decision is made, move forward.
 It is a wrong conception that first-round applications are likely to have more chances than second-round ones.
 Do not overload yourself with unnecessary thoughts and move towards your bright future.
 Follow some tips to create and send a perfect application.
 Be yourself, and do not give up!